Glycogen storage disease type II: Treatment

 Cardiac and respiratory complications are treated symptomatically.
 Physical and occupational therapy may be beneficial for some patients.
 Alterations in diet may provide temporary improvement but will not alter the course of the disease.
 Genetic counseling can provide families with information regarding risk in future pregnancies.

 On April 28, 2006, the US Food and Drug Administration (FDA) approved a biologic license application (BLA) for alglucosidase alfa, rhGAA (Myozyme), the first treatment for patients with Pompe disease, developed by a team of Duke University researchers.
 This was based on enzyme replacement therapy using biologically active recombinant human alglucosidase alfa produced in Chinese Hamster Ovary cells.
 Myozyme falls under the FDA orphan drug designation and was approved under a priority review.

 The FDA approved Myozyme for administration by intravenous infusion of the solution.
 The safety and efficacy of Myozyme were assessed in two separate clinical trials in 39 infantile-onset patients with Pompe disease ranging in age from 1 month to 3.5 years at the time of the first infusion.
 Myozyme treatment prolongs ventilator-free survival and overall survival.
-Early diagnosis and early treatment leads to much better outcomes.
-The treatment is not without side effects which include fever, flushing, skin rash, increased heart rate and even shock; these conditions, however, are usually manageable.
+Early diagnosis and early treatment lead to much better outcomes.
+The treatment is not without side effects which include fever, flushing, skin rash, increased heart rate, and even shock; these conditions, however, are usually manageable.

-Myozyme costs an average of US$300,000 a year and must be taken for the patients' entire life, so some American health insurers have refused to pay for it.
+Myozyme costs an average of US$300,000 a year and must be taken for the patient's entire life, so some American health insurers have refused to pay for it.
 In August 2006, Health Canada approved Myozyme for the treatment of Pompe disease.
-In June 2007, the Canadian Common Drug Review issued their recommendations regarding public funding for Myozyme therapy.
+In June 2007, the Canadian Common Drug Review issued its recommendations regarding public funding for Myozyme therapy.
 Their recommendation was to provide funding to treat a tiny subset of Pompe patients (Infants less one year of age with cardiomyopathy).

 In May 2010, the FDA approved Lumizyme for the treatment of late-onset Pompe disease.
 Lumizyme and Myozyme have the same generic ingredient (alglucosidase alfa) and manufacturer (Genzyme Corporation).
 The difference between these two products is in the manufacturing process.
 Myozyme is made using a 160-L bioreactor, while Lumizyme uses a 4000-L bioreactor.
 Because of the difference in the manufacturing process, the FDA claims that the two products are biologically different.
 Myozyme is FDA approved for replacement therapy for infantile-onset Pompe disease.

 In July 2021, the European Medicines Agency (EMA) recommended the authorization of avalglucosidase alfa.
 Avalglucosidase alfa (Nexviazyme) was approved for medical use in the United States in August 2021, and in the European Union in June 2022.

 In December 2022, the EMA recommended the authorization of cipaglucosidase alfa.
+The approval was given in June 2023.
+In the EU, the therapy is available to all age groups without restrictions on weight of patients.